We’re refurbishing one of Scotland’s most iconic structures to secure it for generations to come

 - Restoration and repairs to the King’s Own Scottish Borders War Memorial which is located on the east plinth of the bridge’s south pier

-Once completed the works will extend the lifespan of the bridge and remove the need for further maintenance work for approximately 25-years.
+Once completed, the works will extend the lifespan of the bridge and remove the need for further maintenance work for years to come.

 Managing complex logistics